tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 validTime:

-: Relative time in seconds from the beginning of the certificate's notBefore value after which the Delegated Credential is no longer valid.
+: Relative time in seconds from the beginning of the certificate's notBefore value after which the delegated credential is no longer valid.

 publicKey:

-: The Delegated Credential's public key which is an encoded SubjectPublicKeyInfo {{!RFC5280}}.
+: The delegated credential's public key which is an encoded SubjectPublicKeyInfo {{!RFC5280}}.

 scheme:

-: The Signature algorithm and scheme used to sign the Delegated credential.
+: The Signature algorithm and scheme used to sign the delegated credential.

 signature: